 24701/34701.
-Human Rights: Alien and Citizen. (=LACS 25303/35303, LAWS 62401) The basic notion of international human rights is that rights are inherent in the identity of human beings, regardless of their citizenship, nationality, or immigration status.
-This course addresses how international human rights doctrines, conventions, and mechanisms can be used to understand the situation of the "alien" (or foreigner) who has left his or her country of origin to work, seek safe haven, or simply reside in another country.
+Human Rights: Alien and Citizen. (=LACS 25303/35303, LAWS 62401) This course addresses how international human rights doctrines, conventions, and mechanisms can be used to understand the situation of the "alien" (or foreigner) who has left his or her country of origin to work, seek safe haven, or simply reside in another country.
 How native or resident populations and governments respond to new arrivals has varied tremendously in the past and present.
 In some situations, humanitarian impulses or political interests have dictated a warm welcome and full acceptance into the national community.
 In other cases, alien populations have become targets of suspicion and repression.
 In some extreme cases, states have "denationalized" resident populations who previously enjoyed national citizenship.
 S. Gzesh.
 Spring.